Mandsaur: Princely State

 In 19th century before India's independence in 1947, Mandsaur was part of the princely state of Gwalior.
 It gave its name to the treaty with the Holkar Maharaja of Indore, who concluded the Third Anglo-Maratha War and the Pindari War in 1818.
 At the turn of the 20th century, it was a centre of the Malwa opium trade.

 Mention in Kalidas Manuscript

 The 47th stanza of Kalidas's poem Meghdoot (Purva-megha) mentions Dashpur.
 In his aesthetic piece of writing, Kalidas writes about the beauty of women's eyes in Dashpur.

 Geography

 Mandsaur district is bordered by Neemuch and Ratlam districts of Madhya Pradesh and Chittorgarh, Kota, Jhalawar, Pratapgarh and Bhilwara districts of Rajasthan.

 Mandsaur district forms the northern projection of Madhya Pradesh from its western Division, i.e., Ujjain Commissioner's Division.
 It lies between the parallels of latitude 230 45' 50" North and 250 2' 55" North, and between the meridians of longitude 740 42' 30" East and 750 50' 20" East.

 The district is an average size district of Madhya Pradesh.
 It extends for about 142 km from north to south and 124 km from east to west.
 The total area is 5521 km2 with a population of 1,16,483 in 2001.

-Culture

-Mandsaur District in Madhya Pradesh exhibits a rich cultural tapestry influenced by Rajasthani traditions, particularly the Malwi & Mewari culture.
-This unique blend is evident in local festivals, music, and crafts, reflecting vibrant Rajasthani customs while integrating regional nuances.
-The Malvi dialect, a variant of Rajasthani Language, enriches daily communication and cultural expressions.
-Traditional attire and cuisine also reveal a fusion of Rajasthani styles with local flavors.